DevOpsBootcamp/website/source/13_opensource.rst

     * IRC channels
     * Wikis
     * Issue trackers
-* Your nick is your reputation
-* It's okay to make mistakes...
-But learn from them.
+* It's okay to make mistakes -- just try to learn from them.

 Finding a project
 -----------------